The terms supervisor and manager are often used interchangeably but there are distinct differences between them.

 - Examining the department’s budget and resources and making the necessary adjustments.

 A manager has an external focus as well as a tactical internal perspective—not only are they accountable for the team’s performance but also the organization’s performance long term.
-They must take on overarching issues and challenges as well as to finetune and streamline goals and innovations that align with the organization’s mission and vision.
+They must take on overarching issues and challenges as well as fine-tune and streamline goals and innovations that align with the organization’s mission and vision.

 Top Skills for Supervisors